sumanjs/suman/examples/30-anatomy-of-suman-suite.md

-This article goes into intricate detail about the contexts in different scopes of a Suman test
+This article goes into intricate detail about the "hidden" contexts in different scopes of a Suman test

 ```js

 //we have our root suite, followed by a nested child suite A, that in turn has a nested child suite B
 //if you run this example, and look at the logs, you will get a feel for how a Suman test is executed